jdx/usage/README.md

 ## Usage Scripts

 Scripts can be used with the Usage CLI to display help, powerful arg parsing, and autocompletion in any language.
-The Usage CLI can be used with "double-shebang" scripts which contain both the Usage spec and script in a single file.
+The Usage CLI can be used with "double-shebang" scripts which contain both the Usage definition and script in a single file.
 Here is an example in bash:

 ```bash